byrn-baker/Ansible-Workshop/README.md

       * Users - IP 155.x.1.0/26
       * Servers - IP 155.x.1.64/26
       * Guest - IP 155.x.1.128/26
-    * Configure VRRP protocol for redunancy on above vlans
+    * Configure VRRP protocol for redundancy on above vlans
       * Use the first IP in the scope as your gateway
     * Configure Layer 3 interfaces as UPLINKS to the router
       * Core Switch 1 Port Gi0/0 with IP 10.x0.1.1/31